 I use a travel document organizer (here's a reasonably priced option on Amazon.com) to keep all my cruise documents in one place.
 You'll want to add passports and other necessary items so that you can access everything as needed.
 Ensure it's in your carry-on bag and easily accessible.

-Once you are in your stateroom, you can store this in the cruise ship safe.
-You may need some of the documentation on port days, depending on the port, but it's a good idea to keep these documents securely stored.
+Once you are in your stateroom, you can store it in the ship's safe.
+You may need some documentation for port days, depending on the port, but it's a good idea to keep these documents securely stored.

 Pack a Day Bag for Your Cruise